Innago Logo

 Finding Renters in the New Generation

 Generation Z relies on the internet for most things in their lives.
 Finding an available property to rent, viewing said property, and contacting the landlord all from online resources isn’t anything out of the ordinary for this generation.
-65% of tenants are below the age of 39, and that number is rising.
-Whether you’ve experienced it yet or not, Millennials and Gen-Zers will soon become the dominant renters in the coming years.
+In 2025, over 50% of the rental population is below the age of 35, and that number is rising.
+Whether you’ve experienced it yet or not, Gen-Zers will soon become the dominant renters in the coming years.
 Catering to their digital ways will have a positive impact on your image as an effective landlord and will increase your re-signing rate.
 Get ahead of the game; don’t wait to be overlooked.

 Generation Z has a fast paced, digitally focused life.
 Millennials favored simple, digital solutions to their everyday problems; Gen-Z expects them.
 For the rental housing industry, Gen-Z renters want online rental payment with credit cards, an interactive website, 360 degree virtual tours, online lease signing, and flawless connection and communication between tenant and landlord.
 Catering to this sensibility will be challenging for those less tech savvy landlords, but it doesn’t have to be.
 Whether it’s us here at Innago or someone else, find a great digital partner that can personally walk you through the steps to prepare and respond to the changing rental demographics.